 - This pummeling process releases the color and flavors from the roses, lavender, and citrus.

-- Pour unstrained puree into glass jar, cover and refrigerate for two days to fully cure the oil
+- Pour unstrained puree into a glass jar, cover and refrigerate for two days to fully cure the oil

 Day-2: For easy straining, let puree sit for 1-hour at room temperature.